 That water and electronics don't mix goes without saying.
-Sometimes however, life has a way of making bad things happen in the worst ways possible (think of computing by a swimming pool or being attacked by a bear in a log cabin in the middle of the woods somewhere) and somewhere down the line it's possible to find yourself with a computer that has met a very wet end.
+Sometimes however, life has a way of making bad things happen in the worst ways possible, and somewhere down the line it's possible to find yourself with a computer that has met a very wet end.
 When that computer has critical files on it, such a bad turn of events can turn disastrous.
 Thankfully a little water damage doesn't have to mean the end of the world and there is hope for your critical information.

 The first thing to do whenever an electronic device is exposed to water is to immediately power it down and set it somewhere to dry.
 For desktop computers, completely isolate your computer's circuitry by shutting off the power switch from the back.
 Even though the computer may seem to be operating normally after it has had water on it, it may just be that the water has not yet worked its way into a dangerous area where it can cause a short.
 That said, moving the computer around can make the water to shift and cause more harm to the system.
 If possible, towel off any water outside of the machine before it can get in but take care not to move the machine itself.
 Let the it sit still and air dry it with a fan for at least an hour, but preferably overnight.

 Once the majority of the computer has had time to dry, a blow drier on a low setting can help ensure that the device is completely dry.
 Ordinarily you wouldn't want the air from a hair drier anywhere near your computer due to the electrical charge it can build up, but wet components are a far greater hazard.
 Once you have made every effort to dry the computer, you can begin to attempt recovery.